Telling stories: the novel and beyond

 You will find that some of these set texts engage with difficult topics, including suicide and sexual violence.
 We appreciate that some students will find it helpful to be aware in advance of material of this kind in specific texts.
 For this reason, a list of potentially distressing content is provided at the beginning of the module.
 Contact us if you would like to discuss this further with an advisor in the Student Support Team prior to registering for the module.

 You will learn

-In addition to exploring the texts and topics detailed above, as you progress through the module you will develop skills of close reading and analysis as well as the ability to think logically and express yourself clearly.
+In addition to exploring the texts and topics detailed above, as you progress through the module, you'll develop skills of close reading and analysis, as well as the ability to think logically and express yourself clearly.
 You will also increase your proficiency in IT.
 These are skills highly valued by employers in all sectors.

-This is an OU level 2 module and builds on the OU level 1 module Discovering the arts and humanities (A111), or The arts past and present (AA100) (now discontinued), and Voices, texts and material culture (A105).
+This is an OU level 2 module and builds on the OU level 1 modules Discovering the arts and humanities (A111) and Cultures (A112), or the discontinued modules The arts past and present (AA100) and Voices, texts and material culture (A105).
 These modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
 They also offer an introduction to a range of subjects in the arts and humanities.

 If you have any doubt about the suitability of the module, please speak to an adviser.

 You may find it helpful to read some of the set texts in advance.
 For the sequence in which you’ll study these texts, see 'What you will study'.
 If you don’t have time to do this, however, don’t worry: the module materials have been written assuming that you will be reading the set texts for the first time at the same time as studying the module.